Our mission is to enable our students to grow as independent learners, in a progressive, alternative and democratic learning community.

 Edopia is not a school.
 It is a community of learners and burgeoning ideas.
 A space where learning is not confined by the parameters of a space, age and discipline.

 Since its commencement, Edopia has been training its lead team in courses designed by Harvard University Graduate School of Education.
 The team also works in close consultation with alternative learning organisations from the UK and Spain.
-It is the home to more than a hundred and twenty families across eight nationalities, providing its community members with a diverse and multi-ethnic learning experience in the heart of Islamabad.
+It is the home to more than a hundred and twenty families, providing its community members with a diverse and multi-ethnic learning experience in the heart of Islamabad.